Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Arkansas State Stats and Trends

-- This season, the Red Wolves have two against the spread wins in three games as an underdog of 1.5 points or more.
+- The Red Wolves have covered the spread twice this season when underdogs by 1.5 points or more (in three chances).

-- Arkansas State's games this year have gone over the total in two out of three opportunities (66.7%).
+- Arkansas State's games this year have hit the over on two of three set point totals (66.7%).

-- The Red Wolves put up 31.8 points per game, comparable to the 34.0 the Eagles give up.
+- The Red Wolves put up 31.8 points per game, comparable to the 34.0 the Eagles allow.

-- Arkansas State is 1-0 against the spread and 1-1 overall when the team notches more than 34.0 points.
+- Arkansas State is 1-0 against the spread and 1-1 overall in games when it puts up more than 34.0 points.

 - The Red Wolves rack up 455.0 yards per game, 39.8 fewer yards than the 494.8 the Eagles give up.

-- In games that Arkansas State picks up more than 494.8 yards, the team is 1-0 against the spread and 1-1 overall.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team piles up more than 494.8 yards.

-- The Red Wolves have turned the ball over six more times (6 total) than the Eagles have forced a turnover (0) this season.
+- This year the Red Wolves have turned the ball over six times, six more than the Eagles' takeaways (0).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.